 Development Professional.
 Researcher.
 Writer.
 Teacher.
+Art Enthusiast.

 Maria Pilar (Pia) M. Lorenzo is a development professional whose initial work and volunteer experience focused on managing technical-vocational schools for girls from the marginalized sector and on providing holistic development to young people so that they could be agents for social transformation.
 Recently, she ventured into research and devoted some time to her other interest, which is writing.

 Pia believes that the ills of this world can be solved when people express the best love that they are capable of — to themselves and to others.
 When men and women experience this love found in life, then it opens up new horizons that propel them to live in better and fuller ways than they may not have otherwise done.